-Expats moving to Angola often have many concerns about living in this notoriously expensive country, especially with regards to safety and moving with children are often cited as potential issues.
+Expats moving to Angola often have a few concerns about living in this surprisingly expensive country.
+Apart from the cost of living, safety and moving with children are often cited as potential issues.
 Read on for a round-up of common questions about moving to Angola.

 How safe is Angola for expats?

 Angola has made huge strides in recovering from its war-torn past, and the safety situation for expats has improved in recent years.
 Petty crimes are the most pressing safety concern in Luanda, especially at night.
 Most expats live within the confines of secure compounds in Luanda and have a car and driver provided for them, which is the best option for getting around the city.

 Are there international schools in Angola?